SuenjeAlice/Gemgine/README.md

 ## How To Run Gemgine

 ### Download Demo Version
 Check out the demo version by going to the release tab on Github and downloading the latest version of Gemgine.dll and Sandbox.exe.
+Or download the releases at the bottom of this documentation, download the DLL and the Demo.
 Make sure they are in the same folder.
 To run the demo simply double click Sandbox.exe.

 ### Use Gemgine Engine as you Game Engine